 Internationally, women make up 29 percent of Chinese inventors and 27 percent of Korean inventors, which represent the narrowest gender gaps.
 American female inventors, once the global leaders, have fallen behind at 14 percent.

 We can help close the gender gap, in part, by ensuring robust intellectual property rights are in place to promote innovation and make it easier for innovators to be rewarded for and collaborate on their work.

-As we recognize International Women’s Day, we should celebrate female innovators and inspire the next generation.
+We must continue to celebrate female innovators and inspire the next generation.
 But even more importantly, we must guarantee future opportunities for innovative women by protecting and fostering the robust intellectual property ecosystem, that serves as the foundation of their progress.